Tick, Tick... Boom! (film): Writing

 The screenplay features a framing device loosely inspired by the Auburn script of Larson performing the monologue with two other performers, in this case Roger and Karessa, the former of whom is inspired by Roger Bart's role as background vocalist for performances of Boho Days and Tick, Tick...
 Boom!.
 As a result of this device, certain songs that are sung in the Auburn script by characters in the narrative are instead sung by Jonathan, Roger, and Karessa, interwoven with the drama onscreen.
 According to Levenson, Larson is telling the story to an audience, with most of the film taking place within his mind.
 "Come to Your Senses" is an example of a song that changed because of this device.
 In the 2001 production it was performed by the actress who plays both Susan and Karessa, while in the film it was turned into a duet between Karessa and Susan for dramatic purposes.

 Two songs present in the 2001 Auburn script were cut during the writing process: "Sugar", which Jonathan and Karessa sing while bonding over their love of Twinkies, and "See Her Smile", a song sung by Jonathan about his relationship with Susan.
 However, Jonathan sings a riff of "Sugar" to Ira Weitzman at one point in the finished film.
-A third song, "Green Green Dress", was filmed but cut during post-production.
-The finished sequence was uploaded to Netflix's Youtube channel.
+A third song, "Green Green Dress", was filmed but cut during post-production, and was later uploaded to Netflix's YouTube channel.

 Miranda and Levenson also added three songs that were in previous versions of Tick, Tick...
 Boom! but not included in the Auburn script: "Boho Days", "Play Game", and "Swimming".
 In the latter's case, the song had been cut by Larson himself after the show's 1990 performances and had not been heard by the public in thirty years.
 "Boho Days" was the original opening number of Boho Days and was previously only available as a bonus track on the 2001 Off-Broadway cast recording, extracted from a demo tape recorded by Larson himself.
 Like Auburn had in 2001 by including "Come to Your Senses", Miranda and Levenson used the film as an opportunity to release more of the Superbia soundtrack, specifically a song titled "Sextet" as the lyrics "Everyone will be there" thematically fit with Larson's anxieties about the workshop.